-Meridional Overturning Stream Function - Depth
+Meridional Overturning - Depth Space

 Calculating the AMOC in latitude-depth coordinates¶